Aquamarine

 Can you wear aquamarine everyday?

-With its icy blue color, displays a magical aura.
+With its icy blue color, aquamarine displays a magical aura.
 With a good hardness, this sea-blue gemstone is a very good choice for daily wear.
 Whether it is an official or a casual event, one can never go wrong with this gem.

 What chakra is aquamarine good for?